yashikakhurana/python-scripts/CONTRIBUTING.md

 We welcome and appreciate contributions to this repository of Python scripts.
 Whether you're fixing a bug, adding a new feature, or improving documentation, we're grateful for your help!

+## Code Formatting

+We use [Black](https://github.com/psf/black) to enforce a consistent code style.
+To run the formatter, make sure you have Black installed and then run the following command in the root directory of the repository:

+`make format`

+Please make sure that all code changes are formatted with Black before submitting a pull request.

 Here is a step-by-step guide for contributing to the `python-scripts` repository:

 1. **Fork the repository:** Visit the `python-scripts` repository at https://github.com/yashikakhurana/python-scripts, click the "Fork" button in the top right corner, and choose the account where you want to fork the repository.